 A senior suffering from a severe and prolonged impairment in physical or mental functions may fit the criteria for senior Disability Tax Credit eligibility.
 This non-refundable tax credit can help with the expenses of elder care services, disability services, home care services, assisted living, and other forms of elder care.

 For more information on Tax Credits for seniors, click here.

 The RDSP is a savings plan that helps families save for the future of a person (senior) eligible for the Disability Tax Credit.

-Note that RDSP contributions are not tax deductible, and can be made until the final year until the beneficiary turns 59.
+Note that RDSP contributions are not tax deductible, and can be made to the final year until the beneficiary turns 59.

 To be eligible for the Registered Disability Savings Plan, you must become eligible for the Disability Tax Credit.

-Seniors can claim the total eligible medical expenses paid for them, a spouse or common-law partner, or the senior’s, spouse’s, or common-law partner’s children.
+Seniors can claim the total eligible medical expenses and disability services paid for them, a spouse or common-law partner, or the senior’s, spouse’s, or common-law partner’s children.

-Certain expenses may qualify for the Medical Expense Tax Credit (METC) as well.
+Certain expenses and senior care may qualify for the Medical Expense Tax Credit (METC) as well.
 These include: attendant care, group or nursing home, and some dietary products.

 If you’re caring for a senior with a severe impairment in physical or mental functions, you may be eligible to claim an additional $2,121 with certain non-refundable tax credits.

 Keep in mind that if the total of the non-refundable tax credits exceeds your federal tax, you won’t be refunded for the difference.